kangax/perfectionkills.com/_posts/2015-03-26-the-poor-misunderstood-innerText.md

 But I think that's OK.

-If you think of <code>innerText</code> as text copied off the page, most of these "artifacts" make perfect sense.
-Just because chunk of text is given "opacity: 0" doesn't mean that it shouldn't be part of output.
+If you think of <code>innerText</code> as text copied from the page, most of these "artifacts" make perfect sense.
+Just because a chunk of text is given "opacity: 0" doesn't mean that it shouldn't be part of output.
 It's a purely presentational concern, just like bullets, space between paragraphs or indented text.
 What matters is **structural preservation** — block-styled elements should create newlines, inline ones should be inline.

 One iffy aspect is probably "text-transform".
 Should capitalized or uppercased text be preserved?
 WebKit/Blink think it should; Internet Explorer doesn't.
-Is it part of text itself or merely styling?
+Is it part of a text itself or merely styling?

 Another one is "visibility: hidden".
-Similar to "opacity: 0" (and unlike "display: none"), text is still part of the flow, it just can't be seen.
+Similar to "opacity: 0" (and unlike "display: none"), a text is still part of the flow, it just can't be seen.
 Common sense would suggest that it <b>should still be part of the output</b>.
 And while Internet Explorer does just that, WebKit/Blink disagrees (also being curiously inconsistent with their "opacity: 0" behavior).

-Elements that aren't known to a browser pose additional problem.
+Elements that aren't known to a browser pose an additional problem.
 For example, WebKit/Blink recently started supporting &lt;template> element.
-That element is not displayed, and so is not part of <code>innerText</code>.
+That element is not displayed, and so it is not part of <code>innerText</code>.
 To Internet Explorer, however, it's nothing but an unknown inline element, and of course it outputs its contents.

 ### Standardization, take 2

 In 2011, another <code>innerText</code> proposal [is posted to WHATWG mailing list](http://lists.w3.org/Archives/Public/public-html/2011Jul/0133.html), this time by Aryeh Gregor.
-Aryah proposes to either:
+Aryeh proposes to either:

 <ol>
   <li>Drop <code>innerText</code> entirely</li>